What is the UEFA Europa League?

 • The Winner of the FA Cup

-The bottom line is, a maximum of three English teams will go to the Europa League, starting with the fifth-place team.
+The bottom line is, a maximum of two English teams will go to the Europa League, starting with the fifth-place team.

 Also, as teams get knocked out of the Champions League, many of them drop into the Europa League.